Virus surges in key battleground states as election nears | WTOP

 “Did you see the lines?
 There are three lines trying to get up this way,” Howard-Penn said outside the Franklin County election board.
 She also planned to vote for Biden.

-In Iowa, Tim Tompkins, a welding engineer, took the day off work to cast an early ballot at the Bettendorf Community Center.
-Tomkins, 62, said he and his wife, Pat, were concerned about coronavirus exposure in bigger crowds and brought their own sanitizer, but were determined to vote.

-“We’d go through a vat of boiling COVID to get the current president out of office,” Tomkins said.
+At some polling places, workers wore masks, gloves and face shields.
+Lines and voting stations were set up six feet apart and the stations and pens were sanitized between users.

+However, poll workers are not required to wear masks everywhere.
+In Kansas, the secretary of state’s office did not make masks mandatory at the polls, drawing objections from some voters, particularly older ones.

-Election officials in Wisconsin said the state’s presidential primary provided lessons they were guiding current preparations.
+Election officials in Wisconsin said the state’s presidential primary provided lessons that were guiding current preparations.

 Wisconsin held its presidential primary early in the pandemic after Democratic attempts to delay the April voting were thwarted.
 Voters waited in long lines in Milwaukee and elsewhere because a worker shortage meant there were fewer polling places.

-Note: This story has been corrected to show the surname of a voter in Iowa is Tompkins, not Tomkins.